Natural disasters costing the U.S. billions every year - NewsBreak

 Natural disasters costing the U.S. billions every year

-MEMPHIS, Tenn. — From tornadoes to wildfires and even a major drought, new federal data shows nearly 20 extreme weather events last year each caused more than $1 billion in destruction.
+WASHINGTON D.C. — From tornadoes to wildfires and even a major drought, new federal data shows nearly 20 extreme weather events last year each caused more $1 billion in destruction.

 “These extremes have really ramped up and it’s not just the high frequency.
 It’s a high diversity of extremes across many parts of the country,” said Adam Smith, applied climatologist at NOAA.